Aishuu25/DataTools_Assignment5/README.md

 What things you need to install the software and how to install them

 1. GIT
-2. ANACONDA NAVIGATOR
+2. Anaconda Navigator
-3. DATASET TO RUN THE NEURAL NETWORK ALGORITHM
+3. Dataset to run the test

 # Installing